8th Infantry Division (India): Indo-Pakistani War of 1971

-81 Mountain Brigade secured the Shamshernagar complex on the midday of 2 December 1971 against stiff resistance.
-59 Mountain Brigade reached Kulaura on same day, but took till 6 December for it to be captured.
-81 Mountain Brigade resumed its advance and secured Munshi Bazaar by 5 December.
-4/5 Gorkha Rifles was air-lifted using Mi-8 helicopters to the southeast of Sylhet.
-81 Mountain Brigade entered Maulvi Bazar on 9 December without meeting much opposition.
-It secured the ferries at Saidpur and Sherpur.
-Having met it assigned objectives, the brigade was pulled out to Agartala airfield as corps reserve.
-59 Mountain Brigade advanced towards Sylhet and captured Fenchuganj on 11 December.
-5/5 Gorkha Rifles captured Chandghat, surrounding Sylhet from the north-east.
-From 13 December onwards, Sylhet fortress was surrounded from all directions and the garrison surrendered on 17 December.
-Echo sector captured Jaintiapur, but got held up at Sarighat on 7 December, as the bridge there was blown off.
-By 10 December, Echo sector advanced up to Hemu, capturing it on the same night.
-It captured Chandighat on 12 December and Khadim Nagar on 15 December.
+On 2 December 1971, the 81 Mountain Brigade secured the Shamshernagar complex following resistance from Pakistani forces.
+On the same day, the 59 Mountain Brigade reached Kulaura, which was captured on 6 December.
+The 81 Mountain Brigade continued its advance and secured Munshi Bazaar by 5 December.
+Meanwhile, the 4/5 Gorkha Rifles was airlifted by Mi-8 helicopters to an area southeast of Sylhet.

+On 9 December, the 81 Mountain Brigade entered Maulvi Bazar and secured the ferry crossings at Saidpur and Sherpur.
+After completing its assigned objectives, the brigade was withdrawn to Agartala airfield as a corps reserve.
+The 59 Mountain Brigade continued its advance towards Sylhet and captured Fenchuganj on 11 December.
+The 5/5 Gorkha Rifles captured Chandghat, contributing to the encirclement of Sylhet from the north-east.

+From 13 December 1971, Pakistani forces in the Sylhet area were surrounded from multiple directions.
+Following the surrender of Pakistani forces in East Pakistan on 16 December, the Pakistani garrison in Sylhet surrendered on 17 December.

+Echo Sector captured Jaintiapur but was delayed at Sarighat on 7 December after the bridge there was destroyed.
+By 10 December, the sector had advanced to Hemu, which was captured that night.
+It subsequently captured Chandighat on 12 December and Khadim Nagar on 15 December.